A Tenth Revolution Group Company

 7%

-‘Other’ responses include inexperience and unwillingness to travel.
+‘Other’ responses include inexperience and a lack of confidence in their ability to freelance.

 Motivation to move from freelancing to a permanent role